CLCStriders/striders/_posts/2015-10-25-stroud-half-marathon.md

 categories:
   - Road Reports
 ---
-CLC Striders had a large showing at this year&#8217;s Stroud Half Marathon. <!--more-->
+CLC Striders had a large showing at this year's Stroud Half Marathon. <!--more-->

 The club were led home by veteran John Willson who remained strong throughout the race and came home in a sub-1.30 for the 13.1-mile course with Willson also setting a new club V55 record.